 The more serious the issue is, the more money you need to spend to solve it.
 Thus, the cost range might go beyond $8000 as well.

 Make sure you have a decent conversation with the mechanic or repair shop about how they can reduce the cost.

-Can You Drive BMW With the Chassis Stabilization Malfunction Code?
+Can You Drive a BMW With The Chassis Stabilization Malfunction Code?

-Yes, you can drive your car with the chassis stabilization code, but, to be honest, this is not recommended.
+Yes, you can drive your car with the chassis stabilization code but it is not recommended.
 Sometimes you can only think of driving your car once you fix the code related to your car’s safety system.

 Moreover, as the code suggests ‘Drive Moderately’, you should realize its meaning.

 But ask me what other things can happen if you drive your car with the chassis stabilization warning message.
 Well, as you are not encouraged to use brakes frequently, and your vehicle is out of control, there is a chance of an accident.